DelroyGayle/KoolAIChess/README.md

 Please note however:
 1. Kool AI's algorithm will score each of **its own** potential moves before its play and if the score of a move is *too low, Kool AI* will resign.
 2. Unfortunately, the program is not *smart enough* to determine whether a game is [Stalemate](https://en.wikipedia.org/wiki/Stalemate) or a [Draw](https://en.wikipedia.org/wiki/Draw_(chess));<br>so it relies on the human user to end the game by *entering 'r' to resign*.
+3. However, when scoring its own move, if the score is below the constant **STALEMATE_THRESHOLD_SCORE which is equal to -2500**;<br>Kool AI will deem that it cannot possibly win the game; therefore, *Kool AI will resign!*
-3. Also, I am a novice chess player.
-So in writing this program, there is the distinct possibility that my program may declare **Checkmate** against the human opponent when in fact, it is not!<br>(Personally, throughout my testing I have not come across such a scenario!)<br>
+4. I am a novice chess player.
+So in writing this program, there is the distinct possibility that my program may declare **Checkmate** against the human opponent when in fact, it is not!<br>(Although personally, throughout my testing I have not come across such a scenario!)<br>
 Therefore, in considering the possibility of such a scenario; even after declaring **Checkmate**; I leave it up to the user to resign.<br>That is, this program does **not** force the end of the game - *the player can play on!*

 ------